Tony Tubbs vs. Tim Witherspoon: Aftermath

 Said Witherspoon about Tubbs after the fight "He didn't do nothing.
 He didn't really fight like a champion.
 I had to chase him down."
 Tubbs himself offered no excuses stating "There ain't no excuses in the game of boxing.
 Either you win or you lose.
 And I take my losses like I take my wins."

 Shortly after his victory, Witherspoon ran into trouble after a post-fight drug test revealed traces of marijuana in his system.
 Facing a possible suspension and being stripped of his title, Witherspoon admitted to smoking a single joint in November while celebrating with friends after signing the contract for the title shot against Tubbs and stated "I would never know it would trace up so many months later."
 Witherspoon, his promoter Don King and manager Carl King were first summoned to go before the Georgia Boxing Commission to explain the positive test after which Witherspoon was issued a one-year probation and a $500 fine.
 Witherspoon would then face a disciplinary hearing with the WBA in March.
-Though Tubbs and his team insisted Witherspoon be stripped of the title, WBA president Gilberto Mendoza opted to keep Witherspoon as champion and instead to issued him a $25,000 fine and ordered a Witherspoon–Tubbs rematch.
+Though Tubbs and his team insisted Witherspoon be stripped of the title, WBA president Gilberto Mendoza opted to keep Witherspoon as champion and instead issued him a $25,000 fine and ordered a Witherspoon–Tubbs rematch.